-The NSW Minister for Education granted Shoalhaven River College Special Assistance School status.
-Therefore, SRC's target student profile are students "at risk", primarily aged 14-18 years, unable to complete their education within the traditional school environment and having experienced some level of behaviour or learning need.
+The NSW Minister for Education has granted Shoalhaven River College Special Assistance School status.
+Therefore, SRC's target student profile is students 'at risk', primarily aged 14-18 years, unable to complete their education within the traditional school environment and experience some level of behaviour or learning need.

-SRC students have experienced social, emotional or behavioural difficulties in mainstream schooling.
-The selection criterion for the School focuses on the following priorities:
+SRC students have experienced social, emotional or wellbeing challenges whilst attending mainstream school.
+The selection criteria for the School focuses on the following priorities:

 - A demonstrated desire to learn.
-Students who enrol have to want to attend and participate in all activities. - A maturity to learn in an adult learning environment with the ability to work independently for short periods of time. - Barriers to effective participation in mainstream education and/or experience of disadvantage.
+Students who enrol will need to want to attend and participate in all activities. - The maturity to learn in a mature learning environment with the ability to work independently for short periods of time. - Barriers to effective participation in mainstream education and/or experience of disadvantage.
 These barriers may include challenges associated with: mental health, social inclusion, financial disadvantage, Aboriginal or Torres Strait Islander background, family breakdown or educational disengagement. - An acceptable level of risk posed to other students. - A level of functional literacy and the ability to function independently.